 Phase 2A is a \$14 million project for construction of the second half of the senior building.
 Closing on financing and start of construction occurred in December 2019.
-Construction is completed and leasing has started.
+Construction is completed and the units are fully occupied.

 Glenarden Phase 2B - 104 family units (60 affordable units up to 60% AMI and 44 market rate units)